Pi4J/pi4j.github.io/content/blog/2025/2025????-interview-nick-ffm.md

 **Nick:** The FFM learning curve isn't as steep as you might think.
 Once you understand the byte mathematics and how to map structures between Java and native worlds, it becomes straightforward - though I won't say it's just "copy and paste"!

 I'd say about 70-80% of my time was spent understanding how FFM works.
-Once that clicked in my brain, development accelerated significantly.
+Once that clicked in my brain, development speeded up significantly.

 ### Getting Involved

 **Frank:** How can the community help?

 **Nick:** Testing is crucial.
 I've been working with a Raspberry Pi 5, and basic functionality like digital outputs works well.
 But we need testing across all providers to identify corner cases that only show up in real-world usage.
-Contributors like Tom, who's retired and has time to test with all sorts of components, are invaluable.

 We also need feedback from developers trying different hardware platforms.
 The more diverse our testing, the more robust the implementation becomes.

 ---

 *Nick's work integrating Java 22's FFM API represents a big step forward for Pi4J, potentially opening doors to a much broader ecosystem of single-board computers and IoT devices.
 Try it out and let us know how it works!*

 *Want to learn more about Pi4J or contribute?
-Check out the [GitHub repository](https://github.com/Pi4J/pi4j-v2) or visit the [Pi4J website](https://www.pi4j.com).*
+Check out the [GitHub repository](https://github.com/Pi4J/pi4j) or visit the [Pi4J website](https://www.pi4j.com).*